-“Claudia please listen, we might need to stick together in this” Regina said.

-“It’s late to step back now and we cannot leave Sheryl to face this on her own, we have to consider she is alone and we should support each other.
+“Claudia please listen, we might need to stick together in this.
+It’s late to step back now and we cannot leave Sheryl to face this on her own, we have to consider she is alone and we should support each other.
 Just like us she was naïve and fell in this trap just like we did for Lilith.”
+Expressed Regina trying to falter Claudia’s hate.

-Claudia was undoubtedly irritated and unwilling to accept Regina’s words but at the end she was compassionate enough to say; “just to let you know the reason I changed my mind is because Regina made a point, and I was the one willing from the start to build a friendship with you but I won’t be able to put our lives at stake once more, we both had been through a lot and it has been a real pain in the ass to detach ourselves from the past.
+Claudia was undoubtedly irritated and unwilling to accept Regina’s words but at the end she was compassionate enough to say; “Just to let you know the reason I changed my mind is because Regina made a point, and I was the one willing from the start to build a friendship with you, but I won’t be able to put our lives at stake once more, we both had been through a lot and it has been a real pain in the ass to detach ourselves from the past.
 I guess at some point I feel empathetic with your situation so as Regina said we will be together in this.”

-I cannot be more thankful for having you both in my life, I know it’s a lot to digest and I can’t stop blaming myself for being so reckless but with your help I could finally set myself free and you both as well.
+“I cannot be more thankful for having you both in my life, I know it’s a lot to digest and I can’t stop blaming myself for being so reckless but with your help I could finally set myself free and you both as well.”

 “You should take Hecate’s statue Sheryl” said Regina.

-Where is it?
+“Where is it?”
 I asked.

-“It’s in a small altar in our room, please take good care of it.
-Its pivotal for our worship so please after you have done your deal with her, bring her back.”
+“It’s in a small altar in our room, please take good care of it.”
+Spoke Regina.

 I went to their room but I saw no altar and no trace of the statue.

-Are you sure is here Regina?
-I don’t see any altar.
+“Are you sure is here Regina?
+I don’t see any altar.”
+Uttered Sheryl.

-“Regina rushed to the room looking everywhere and said, OH no this is not good, Paimon must have taken it while attacking us, he could have done it in a second, it’s a quick adversary.
+Regina rushed to the room looking everywhere and said, “OH no this is not good, Paimon must have taken it while attacking us, he could have done it in a second, it’s a quick adversary.
 I’m sorry Sheryl, I’m afraid we won’t be able to help you with Hecate.”

 I was devastated, this was my chance to finally figure out all this mess, furthermore, save Leann.

-Its ok Regina, I knew at the end I was going to fight for myself by my own means but at least Paimon won’t bother you anymore, I hope.
+“Its ok Regina, I knew at the end I was going to fight for myself by my own means but at least Paimon won’t bother you anymore, I hope.”

 “Probably he tried to frighten us to prevent you from getting the statue, he is a clever enemy Sheryl, you really need to be prepared to face him and of course you need a head,” said Claudia.

-I have a head Claudia, its Leann’s nephew’s head, Jeremy.
+“I have a head Claudia, its Leann’s nephew’s head, Jeremy.”

 “Why I’m I not surprised?
 Said Claudia while rolling her eyes.
 Where the hell did you get that?
 Do you exhume bodies for your benefit too?”

-Ok this is enough; I’m trying to be honest with you both so back off Claudia!
-I’m suffering too, dealing with a lot of shit and still trying to figure out a way out.
+“Ok this is enough; I’m trying to be honest with you both so back off Claudia!
+I’m suffering too, dealing with a lot of shit and still trying to figure out a way out.”
+Expressed Sheryl overwhelmed.

-Regina just peeled her eyes and kept silent.

 Chapter 14

-First of all, I want to say I didn’t take that head, Leann took it from her nephew’s tomb during astral-projecting.
+“First of all, I want to say I didn’t take that head, Leann took it from her nephew’s tomb during astral-projecting.”
+Uttered Sheryl.

 Both Claudia and Regina were stunned, a little after they asked; “Leann actually grabbed the head out of the tomb?
 What kind of hag was her?
 Definitely a powerful one.”